bcmichael/RNMR-Docs/docs/command/full_command.md

 second argument would start at the 17th character and so on.
 The total length of the line cannot exceed 80 characters, so `WRT` can accept a maximum of 10 arguments when each argument is less than 8 characters long.
 If no arguments are provided RNMR will prompt for a single value to write.
+## WRTLST
+Write list to file

+Category: Lists

+Format: `WRTLST` nam fspec

+Defaults: temp <nam>

+Description:
+`WRTLST` writes the contents of a list to a file.
+The values can be reloaded into a list using `RDLST`.
+If no list name is specified RNMR will prompt for it with a default of temp.
+If no file is specified RNMR will prompt for it with the list name as a default.
+If the file name has no extension RNMR will add .wrt to it.
 ## WSB
 Write to spectrometer bus